 - Statutory severance pay.

-Almost everyone has a right to common law severance pay and everyone who worked for 5 years at an employer with a $2.5 million dollar payroll is entitled to statutory severance pay.
+Almost everyone has a right to common law severance pay and everyone who worked for 5 years at an employer with a $2.5 million dollar payroll is entitled to statutory severance pay as per section 64 of the Employment Standards Act.

 What is the difference between common law severance pay and statutory severance pay?